No relevant currency found

 There are many situations where a cartridge can fail.
 This happens when all connections are running and the needle accurately operates, but the cartridge does not make a signal.
 Note the model and manufacturer of the cartridge and record player when purchasing replacement parts.
 Usually, a screwdriver is generally all that is required to disassemble and replace the faulty cartridge.

 If you find that the tonearm cables are faulty, worn or damaged, then you can replace them.
 The cables should connect to the phonograph cartridge with the crimp or the connections.
 Be careful when threading replacements through the tonearm because these wires are thin gauge and damage easily.
 Besides, the cable connections can be corroded or dirty.
 Remove and clean the connections with emery cloth or sandpaper, then reinstall.

 Modern turntables have two types: direct-drive and belt-drive.
 For direct-drive turntables, an AC motor is switched on and rotates a drive wheel, which also rotates the turntable.
 The rubber on the drive wheel can deteriorate over time or lose its grip, in which case it must be replaced.
 A belt-driven turntable uses a motor that drives a belt to turn the turntable.
 In general, the belt fails first, and maybe due for a replacement.

 What’s more, the motor or switch has failed if the turntable cannot rotate at the exact speed.
 Check the motor and housing for burning marks and replace them if necessary.

 When you discover the wraps or vertical movement show a twist in the turntable platter, you may need to change a new platter.

 Record players are wonderful and complicated works of art that require proper maintenance and care.
 By following the steps above, you can quickly fix your record player and get it back in working order.

-Playing records on a new turntable may seem simple, but many beginners tend to make a few mistakes.
-Mistakes that can end up damaging the stylus, the platter or the vinyl record.
+Playing records on a new turntable may appear simple, but many beginners make a few errors, that can end up damaging the stylus, platter, or vinyl record.